jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/Tau-U.md

 Tau-U is one of several effect sizes proposed by Parker, Vannest, Davis, and Sauber (2011).
 The Tau-U variant is similar to Tau, but includes an adjustment for baseline time trends.
 For an outcome where increase is desirable, the index is calculated as Kendall's $S$ statistic for the comparison between the phase B data and the phase A data, plus Kendall's $S$ statistic for the A phase observations, scaled by the product of the number of observations in each phase.

-This effect size does not have a stable parameter definition.
+This effect size does not have a stable parameter definition (Tarlow, 2017).

 #### Estimation